MrM8BRH/Splunk/Splunk Deployment/Splunk Deployment.md

 # Start Splunk and accept the license:
 /opt/splunk/bin/splunk start --accept-license

-# Change the ownership of the splunk directory and everything under it to the user that you want to run the software.
+# Change the ownership of the splunk directory.
 chown -R splunk:splunk /opt/splunk

 # Enable Splunk to start on boot: